joomla/Manual/docs/general-concepts/forms-fields/form-fields/language.md

 - **name** (mandatory) is the unique name of the field.
 - **label** (mandatory) (translatable) is the descriptive title of the field.
 - **client** (mandatory) is the application whose installed languages will be listed.
-Use site when you want to list the Frontend languages or administrator when you want to list the Backend languages.
+Use 'site' when you want to list the Frontend languages or 'administrator' when you want to list the Backend languages.
-  **description** (optional) (translatable) is text that will be shown as a tooltip when the user moves the mouse over the field.
+- **description** (optional) (translatable) is text that will be shown as a tooltip when the user moves the mouse over the field.
 - **default** (optional) (translatable) is the default value.
--

-Implemented by: libraries/src/Form/LanguageField.php
+Implemented by: libraries/src/Form/Field/LanguageField.php

 ## Example XML parameter definition